-Mike and I got married in a hurry — as much of a hurry as a couple who've been together for six years can.
+Mike and I got married in a hurry—as much of a hurry as a couple who have been together for six years can.
 In June, we decided that we were going to do it in September with a small ceremony at my parents' house.
 We picked out flowers, called a rabbi, and crammed 30 people onto folding chairs in the dining room.
 I was 28 and wearing my mother's wedding dress.
 It was about as low-key as it could be without us going straight to city hall.

 And we were as relaxed about the future as we were about the ceremony.
 Neither of us thought that getting married would change our relationship.
 It turned out we were wildly, hilariously wrong.
 Here are just a few ways that the challenge of marriage turned out to be different (and better) than going steady.